-• The processing emissions occurring at the audited site (emissions after allocation) and, if relevant, the savings achieved;

-• Where emissions savings deviate significantly from typical values6 (i.e., greater than 10%), or calculated actual values of emissions savings are abnormally high (greater than 30% deviation from default values), the report must include information that explains these deviations".
+- The agricultural step whenever actual values have been used instead of NUTS 2 values; - The processing emissions occurring at the audited site (emissions after allocation) and, if relevant, the savings achieved; - Where emissions savings deviate significantly from typical values (i.e., greater than 10%), or calculated actual values of emissions savings are abnormally high (greater than 30% deviation from default values), the report must include information that explains these deviations".
 Certification bodies must immediately inform 2BSvs of such deviations.